Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 1. SIERRA6 BDX (For High Tech Hunters)

-If you want a modern, high-tech hunting scope, the Sierra6 BDX is our recommendation.
+If you want a modern, high-tech hunting scope, the Sierra6 BDX is my recommendation.
 It has magnification levels from 3x to 18x.

-The most impressive thing about this optic is the integration of technology.
+What impressed me the most about this optic is the integration of technology.

 It’s compatible with the free BDX app, where you can input your rifle’s specific setup to get optimized settings.